Graduated Approach

 Expectations

-The Assess–Plan–Do–Review cycle is understood by all staff and embedded in classroom practice and school systems.
+The Assess–Plan–Do–Review cycle is understood by all staff and embedded in classroom practice and setting systems.

 Assessment and review are used proportionately to understand needs, inform planning and ensure support leads to meaningful progress.